chuckh/polymer-quill/README.md

 ## Polymer 2.x Quill Rich Text Editor (does not work Polymer 1.x)

+### WIP progress converting to pure Polymer 2.x.
+It requires support by Quill to support ShadowDOM see Quill pr: https://github.com/quilljs/quill/pull/1805.
+Once this is working this should work.

+Status:

+[x] Display content works
+[x] Demos selecting and display content
+[] Snow: changing formats does not work
+[] Bubble: popup menu does not work, so no chaning formating

 - `<polymer-quill>` element creates a Polymer Quill Rich Text Editor using the Snow Theme.
 - `<polymer-quill-bubble>` element creates a Polymer Quill Rich Text Editor using the Bubble Theme (popup toolbar like Medium).
+- `<polymer-quill-bubble-firebase>` element creates a Polymer Quill Rich Text Editor using the Bubble Theme using Firebase (popup toolbar like Medium).
 - `<polymer-quill-html-render>` element creates a Polymer Quill HTML Render

 Quill is a free, open source WYSIWYG editor built for the modern web.